-This battle takes place entirely in Milly’s head as she makes her own (failed) dough creations alongside.
+This big struggle takes place entirely in Milly’s head as she makes her own (failed) dough creations alongside.

-Child characters more often have revelations about life in general than self-revelations.
+Child characters more often have revelations about life in general than anagnorises.

 Sometimes the revelation phase of the story simply means the main character has changed their mind about something.
 In this case, Milly is sad to see her teacher leave.
 The valence has flipped from negative to positive.